afoster28/cmd_forecast/README.md

 The models will be coded in Python.

+### Running the Code

+Please make sure you have all usual dependencies installed on your system.
+The most important ones include `python`, `pip` and `ipykernel`.
+If you're using _Visual Studio Code_ for development, you should be prompted to install them automatically.
+Next, follow this process:

+1. Create the virtual environment: `python -m venv venv`
+2. Enter `venv`: `source venv/bin/activate` on Linux or `venv\Scripts\activate.bat` on Windows
+3. Upgrade your `pip`: `pip install --upgrade pip`
+4. Install dependencies from the requirements file: `pip install -r requirements.txt`
+5. You're good to open the Jupyter Notebook IDE of your choice.
+Be sure to use select Python version from inside the `venv` you just created when prompted by `ipykernel` package.

 ## Scope

 The paper will be the design, implementation and subsequent comparison of several types of forecasting models applied to energy commodity returns based on spot prices/front month contracts, specifically crude oil and natural gas.